Distinguished Professor

 Bio

-Joseph B. Walther holds the Bertelsen Presidential Chair in Technology and Society at the University of California, Santa Barbara, where he is a Distinguished Professor of Communication, and Director of the Center for Information Technology and Society.
-A former Fulbright Scholar, a Fellow of the International Communication Association, and a Distinguished Scholar in the National Communication Association, his research focuses on the impact of interpersonal and intergroup dynamics in the attitudes and behaviors people develop via mediated interaction, in personal relationships, groups, and inter-ethnic conflict.
-He developed the social information processing theory of mediated communication, the hyperpersonal model of online communication (by which people experience exceptionally intense emotions and connections), and warranting theory, among others, accompanied by numerous behavioral studies.
+Joseph B. Walther holds the Bertelsen Presidential Chair in Technology and Society at the University of California, Santa Barbara, where he is a Distinguished Professor of Communication.
+He is also a faculty associate at the Berkman Klein Center for Internet & Society at Harvard University.
+He was formerly Director of the UCSB Center for Information Technology and Society, and a Fulbright Scholar.
+He's a Fellow of the International Communication Association, whose research and teaching focus on the impact of interpersonal and intergroup dynamics in the attitudes and behaviors people develop via mediated interaction, in personal relationships, groups, and inter-ethnic conflict.
+He developed the social information processing theory of mediated communication, the hyperpersonal model of online communication, warranting theory, among others, accompanied by numerous behavioral studies.
 He is currently extending his work into new explanations for online hate.

 Publications